 For many organizations, having a compliance breach notification procedure in place is a legal requirement, ensuring that in the case of a serious personal data breach, the correct actions are executed in accordance with legal guidelines.
-The consequences of delayed or ineffective reactions to data breaches can be dire, as seen in the recentin which 143 million US citizens had their most sensitive data exposed.
-The haphazard and tardy response by the company will no doubt result in harsh legal action, and has already resulted in the resignation, effective immediately, of two C-Suite executives and now the CEO – not to mention the irrevocable reputational and customer trust damage.
+The consequences of delayed or ineffective reactions to data breaches can be dire, as seen in thein which 143 million US citizens had their most sensitive data exposed, as well as the more recent issues with harvesting user data using third-party applications.
+The haphazard and tardy responses by the companies involved have resulted in legal action, testimony before law-makers, and a spate of resignations and closing businesses, not to mention the irrevocable reputational and customer trust damage.

 The updates to the GDPR make explicit reference to “personal data breaches,” as well as to notification requirements to both the supervisory authority and affected data subjects.
 So what defines personal data?
 According to the GDPR, although this is quite similar to existing legislative definitions, personal data can be defined as “any information relating to an identified or identifiable natural person (“data subject”).”
 This means that under the GDPR, a “personal data breach” is “a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored or otherwise processed.”

-Waiting until your organization must react to a personal data or security breach before you figure out what the process for dealing with it should be is categorically leaving it too late, and may make a bad situation a whole lot worse.
+Waiting until your organization must react to a personal data or security breach before you figure out what the process for dealing with it should be is categorically leaving it too late.
+In fact, it may make a bad situation a whole lot worse.
 This is why you must model your breach response process.

 First of all it is important to define and document whether or not the security breach experienced is in fact a data breach.
 A decision model in which the employee is prompted to consider whether or not personal data has been compromised, and whether or not one can reasonably exclude or assume that personal data has been processed unlawfully will ensure that there is no room for doubt, and provide guidance on how to proceed.
 Decision models will also help to clear up more abstract compliance related risk queries, providing rules which answer questions such as, “If an employee left their laptop on a train, do I have to notify my country’s Data Protection Authority?”.